NxPKG/khulnasoft-docs/content/load-balancing/reference/load-balancing-analytics.md

 {{<details header="Requests per pool">}}

-This query shows the number of requests each pool receives from each location in Cloudflare's global network.
+This query shows the number of requests each pool receives from each location in Khulnasoft's global network.

 ```graphql
 ---